bxparks/AceTime/USER_GUIDE.md

      as well as it could be, and the algorithm may change in the future.
 To keep the code size within reasonble limits of a small Arduino controller, the algorithm may be permanently sub-optimal.
-* `ZonedDateTime` should be within roughly +/- 50 years (maybe +/- 60 years) of
+* `ZonedDateTime` objects should remain within roughly +/- 50 years (maybe +/-
-  the current AceTime Epoch.
+  60 years) of the current AceTime Epoch.
+    * Otherwise, internal integer variables may overflow without warning and incorrect results may be calculated.
     * The internal time zone calculations use the same `int32_t` type as the `acetime_t` epoch seconds.
 This has a range of about 136 years.
 * `BasicZoneProcessor`
-    * Supports 1-minute resolution for AT and UNTIL fields.
+    * Supports 1-minute resolution for the AT, UNTIL, STDOFF fields.
-    * Supports only a 15-minute resolution for the STDOFF and DST offset fields.
+    * Supports only a 15-minute resolution for the DST offset field.
-    * Sufficient to support large number of timezones since the year 2000.
+    * Sufficient to support ~450 zones out of ~600 total, from the year 2000 onwards.
 * `ExtendedZoneProcessor`
-    * Has a 1-second resolution for all fields: AT, UNTIL, STDOFF, DST offsets.
+    * Supports 1-second resolution for the AT, UNTIL, STDOFF, but the `zonedbx` database supports only 1-minute resolution of these fields.
-    * However, the `zonedbx` database has a 1-minute resolution for these fields, which limits the year range of the database.
+    * Supports 1-second resolution for the DST offset field, but the `zonedbx` database supports only a 15-minute resolution of this field.
-    * All timezones after 1974 has DST offsets in 15-minutes increments.
+    * These restricts do not impact any timezones on or after the year 1974, and the `zonedbx` database starts at the year 2000.
 * `CompleteZoneProcessor`
     * Is identical to `ExtendedZonProcessor`, but is able to use the high-resolution `zonedbc` database.
-    * Allows it to handle all timezones, for all years `[0001,10000)`.
+    * Supports all timezones for all years over `[0001,10000)`.
 * `zonedb/`, `zonedbx/`, `zonedbc` databases
     * These data structures are loaded into flash memory using the `PROGMEM` keyword.